Mount Kuring-gai

 Mount Kuring-gai is an outer suburb of Northern Sydney, in the state of New South Wales, Australia.
 Mount Kuring-gai is located 31 kilometres north-west of the Sydney central business district, in the local government area of Hornsby Shire.
-It is mostly known for American-Australian actor Mel Gibson living there in his youth.

 History

 The name "Kuring-gai" derives from the Guringai Aboriginal people who were thought to be the traditional owners of the area.
 More contemporary research suggests that this was not the case.

 The railway station opened on 5 October 1901 and was named Kuring-gai.
 The current station was constructed in 1909.
 The Mount was added to the name on 1 August 1904.

 Kuring-gai Post Office opened on 27 January 1908 and was similarly renamed Mount Kuring-gai in 1933.

 Population

 In the 2021 Census, there were 1,766 people in Mount Kuring-Gai.
 70.9% of people were born in Australia and 80.6% of people spoke only English at home.
 The most common responses for religion were No Religion 36.9%, Catholic 18.0%, Anglican 14.2% and Hinduism 4.7%.